Towards a noncommutative Picard-Vessiot theory: Combinatorial framework

 As an algebra, the module $\ncp{A}{Y}$ is also equipped with the associative commutative and unital quasi-shuffle product defined, for $u,v,w\in Y^*$ and $y_i,y_j\in Y$, by

 This product also can be dualized according to ($y_k\in Y$)

-which is also a conc-morphism (see \cite{siblings}).
-We then get another (connected, graded and co-commutative) bialgebra which, in case $A$ is a $\Q$-algebra, is isomorphic to the enveloping algebra of the Lie algebra of its primitive elements\footnote{Remark that, for $\Delta_{\stuffle}(y_k)$, $y_1\in Y$ is the only primitive letter, see (\ref{Dstuffle}).},
+which is also a $\conc$-morphism (see \cite{siblings}).
+We then get another (connected, graded and co-commutative) bialgebra which, in case $A$ is a $\Q$-algebra, is isomorphic to the enveloping algebra of the Lie algebra of its primitive elements,